 You will be liable for any Loss that we incur due to or in connection with your default under or the early termination of a Forward Transaction.
 This may mean that you forfeit any Initial Margin you paid to us, and any other payments you made in connection with the Forward Transaction.
 You may also be liable for the difference between the amount in your Account paid towards a Margin Call, and the total sum of that Margin Call, where your Account does not hold sufficient funds to pay that Margin Call in full.

 You acknowledge and agree that:

-- we rely on aggregated third-party information sources and resources (including exchange rates from third-party ‘market markets’ who may use Ripple);
+we rely on aggregated third-party information sources and resources (including exchange rates from third-party ‘liquidity providers’);

-- we are not liable for any Loss that results from the effective exchange rate being less than the estimated exchange rate or less than you anticipated or less competitive than other rates offered by other institutions or dealers;
+we are not liable for any Loss that results from the effective exchange rate being less than the estimated exchange rate or less than you anticipated or less competitive than other rates offered by other institutions or dealers;

-- once you confirm that you wish to proceed with a Transaction, the Transaction is irreversible and the pre-converted currency amount will be converted to the foreign currency amount and where that money is being sent to the Recipient, will be sent to the Recipient immediately;
+once you confirm that you wish to proceed with a Spot Transaction, that Spot Transaction is irreversible and the pre-converted currency amount will be converted to the foreign currency amount and where that money is being sent to the Recipient, will be sent to the Recipient immediately;

-we may prescribe minimum and maximum transfer amounts, and we may refuse to process the Transaction if the amounts to be transferred do not fall within the prescribed amounts;
+we may prescribe minimum and maximum transfer amounts, and we may refuse to enter into or otherwise process the Transaction if the amounts to be transferred do not fall within the prescribed amounts;

-- we facilitate payments only, and payments are processed externally to our Services by Ripple;
+we facilitate payments only, and payments are processed externally to our Services by the Payment Network;